Registration and MyGCC

 - The course is not a credit awarded for life experience.

 The transfer evaluation provided to the student at the beginning of the student’s matriculation at GCC will be entered into the student’s permanent record unless specific errors are found (e.g. misidentifying the number of credits for a course or giving a student credit for a course more than once) or the student requests and is granted a modification by the Dean and the Academic Vice President.
-In order to perform a transfer evaluation, a student is required to submit a completed Evaluation Request form to the Admissions & Registration office.

 Students may be placed in higher-level courses or a sequence of courses on the basis of their high school achievement, training or test results.
 Credit may be granted for the courses bypassed but both placement and the granting of credit are at the discretion of the Registrar in consultation with the Department Chairperson, the Dean, or the Academic Vice President as necessary and appropriate.